webidsecurityrepo/pdns/pdns/recursordist/docs/manpages/rec_control.1.rst

 get-qtypelist
     Retrieves QType statistics.
 Queries from cache aren't being counted yet.

+hash-password [*WORK-FACTOR*]
+    Asks for a password then returns the hashed and salted version, to use as a webserver password or API key.
+This command does not contact the recursor but does the hashing inside rec_control.
+    An optional scrypt work factor can be specified, in power of two.
+    The default is 1024.

 help
     Shows a list of supported commands understood by the running :program:`pdns_recursor`